-This gluten-free pumpkin chocolate chip bread is soft, fluffy, and full of fall flavors.
-It's made with single ingredient flours like oat flour and almond flour and is naturally sweetened.
-It's sure to become your new favorite fall baked good.
+This gluten-free chocolate chip pumpkin bread is soft, fluffy, and full of fall flavors.
+It's made with single ingredient flours like oat flour and almond flour and is naturally sweetened, so it's on the healthier side too.

 Jump to: